Cleo.

 Cleopatra Humphrey (born 4 November 1988) formerly known by her stage name Mz.
-Bratt and currently known as Cleo., is an English rapper and neo-soul grime musician.
+Bratt and currently known as Cleo., is an English rapper and singer.

 History

-Humphrey was born in Bow, London.
+Cleo. was born in Bow, London.
 Later, she moved to Hainault and started producing her music.
-Her talent impressed the urban producer Terror Danjah who took her under their wing after hearing her at local MC battles and seeing her Myspace profile.
-Mz.
-Bratt was selected to be part of the T4 entertainment show the Musicool, in which she was the lead female, at one point reducing guest judge Jamelia to tears with her exceptional talent and vocal ability.
-Following this, Mz.
-Bratt embarked on a US and European tour with The Count & Sinden, which included shows at the Glastonbury Festival and at Bestival.
+Her talent impressed grime producer and Aftershock label owner Terror Danjah, who took her under his wing after hearing her at local MC battles and seeing her Myspace profile.
+Cleo. was selected to be part of the T4 entertainment show the Musicool, in which she was the lead female, at one point reducing guest judge Jamelia to tears with her exceptional talent and vocal ability.
+Following this, Cleo. embarked on a US and European tour with The Count & Sinden, which included shows at the Glastonbury Festival and at Bestival.

-Humphrey has a mixed race ethnic background.
+Cleo. has a mixed race ethnic background.

 Music career

-Mz.
-Bratt's first single, "Who Do You Think You Are?", was released on All Around the World Productions on 27 July 2009, and received plays on BBC Radio 1 and BBC Radio 1Xtra.
+Cleo.'s first single, "Who Do You Think You Are?", was released on All Around the World Productions on 27 July 2009, and received plays on BBC Radio 1 and BBC Radio 1Xtra.
 The second single, "I Like You", followed in November, and was also played by Radio 1Xtra.

-In February 2010, Mz.
-Bratt joined a new collective group formed by Wiley called A-List.
+In February 2010, Cleo. joined a new collective group formed by Wiley called A-List.

 She released her third single, "Selecta", in mid-2010, under A-List Music Ltd, produced by Redlight.
 She is expected to release her first album at the American Airlines Arena in Miami, Florida, in February 2012 alongside the likes of Usher and Nicole Scherzinger.

-Mz.
-Bratt has also appeared on remixes and records with other artists including Wiley, Taio Cruz, Sadie Ama, Dionne Bromfield and Jazmine Sullivan.
-A remix of Tinchy Stryder's "Game Over" was promoted online in November 2010 under the name "Female Takeover Remix", with the female MCs Ruff Diamondz, Envy, Lioness, Cherri V, Baby Blue, A.Dot, Lady Leshurr, RoXXXan and Mz.
-Bratt.
+Cleo. has also appeared on remixes and records with other artists including Wiley, Taio Cruz, Sadie Ama, Dionne Bromfield and Jazmine Sullivan.
+A remix of Tinchy Stryder's "Game Over" was promoted online in November 2010 under the name "Female Takeover Remix", with the female MCs Ruff Diamondz, Envy, Lioness, Cherri V, Baby Blue, A.Dot, Lady Leshurr, RoXXXan and Cleo.

-Mz.
-Bratt and Wiley also appeared in Fugative's song "Go Hard".

-She recently took part in the MOBO tour and supported Roll Deep on their tour.
-She is currently supporting Bruno Mars on the UK leg of his tour.

-Mz.
-Bratt supported Example on his winter 2011 tour.
-Other support came from Fenech-Soler.

-In 2015, Bratt announced her professional name would be Cleo.
+In 2015 she announced her professional name would be Cleo.